Control DC Offset of an Input Channel

-The Control Channel specifies the channel to use for closed loop control.
-This input must be configured as a DC input and also have the same unit category as the DC signal.
+The user can specify which channel to use for closed-loop control.
+The input must be configured as a DC input and have the same unit category as the DC signal.

 The COLA output provides a voltage sync signal to external equipment.
 Aside from DC Offset Control, the COLA output can be differential, sine, or square, or can function as a DC frequency reference, a phase-controlled second output for dualling shakers, or control only.

 Vibration Research’s best-selling control hardware for vibration and shock testing.
 Scalable to 128 channels and compatible with all electrodynamic and servo-hydraulic shakers.
 Features include up to 200kHz sample rate and 2 outputs.

 VR10500 I/O Unit

 Vibration Research’s high channel count control hardware for vibration and shock testing.
 Scalable to 512 channels and compatible with all electrodynamic and servo-hydraulic shakers.
 Features include up to 256kHz sample rate and 4 outputs for multiple shakers.